suryajeetlondhe/flutter_interview_questions/README.md

 ✔ Choose the right key (GlobalKey, ValueKey, ObjectKey, UniqueKey) based on the use case. 🚀

 ---

-19) What is the difference between Expanded and Flexible widget?
+19.What is the difference between Expanded and Flexible widget?
+---
-    Both Expanded and Flexible are used inside Row, Column, or Flex widgets to distribute child widgets proportionally.
+Both Expanded and Flexible are used inside Row, Column, or Flex widgets to distribute child
+    widgets proportionally.
 However, they behave slightly differently.

 1️⃣ Expanded – (*Takes Up All Available Space*)
 Forces the child widget to take up all remaining space within a Row or Column.